Yurii Biriukov: Volunteering

-After the Russian intervention in the Crimea and the beginning of the War in Donbass, Yurii Biriukov began to help the Ukrainian army.
+After the Russian intervention in the Crimea and the beginning of the War in Donbas, Yurii Biriukov began to help the Ukrainian army.
 The group of Phoenix Wings volunteers he created purchased walkie-talkies, sleeping bags, bulletproof vests, and protective helmets.
 Biriukov organized the production of bulletproof vests, delivering more than two thousand bulletproof vests to the anti-terrorist operation zone in a month and a half.
 Also the Antonov An-26 plane was repaired with the means collected by group and the staff for engineering and technical personnel of crew near Mykolaiv was constructed.

-Volunteers took care of the 72nd Mechanized Brigade, the 26th Artillery Brigade, the 25th Airborne Brigade, the 15th Transport Aviation Brigade, the 10th Saki Marine Aviation Brigade and the 79th Mykolayiv Airborne Brigade.
+Volunteers took care of the 72nd Mechanized Brigade, the 26th Artillery Brigade, the 25th Airborne Brigade, the 15th Transport Aviation Brigade, the 10th Saki Marine Aviation Brigade and the 79th Mykolaiv Airborne Brigade.
 Biriukov personally supervises the care of the latter.
-In August 2014, with the support of Biriukov, the 3rd Phoenix Volunteer Battalion was created at the 79th Airborne Division.
+In August 2014, with the support of Biriukov, the 3rd Phoenix Volunteer Battalion was created at the 79th Airborne Brigade.